Skip to main content

 Quickstart with Zeno Build

-Zeno Build is a Python library that makes it easy to set up Zeno projects for common AI and ML tasks.
+Zeno Build is a collection of example projects for common AI and ML tasks.
 Check out some common Zeno Build notebooks: